colyseus/schema/README.md

 - `@colyseus/schema` encodes only field values in the specified order.
   - Both encoder (server) and decoder (client) must have same schema definition.
   - The order of the fields must be the same.
-- Avoid manipulating indexes of an array.
-This result in at least `2` extra bytes for each index change. **Example:** If you have an array of 20 items, and remove the first item (through `shift()`) this means `38` extra bytes to be serialized.

 ## Generating client-side schema files (for strictly typed languages)